 That means if you work for the FAA and stand out in your accomplishments, you stand to make more money.
-After all, there are decidedly less FAA-sanctioned air traffic controllers on the job.
+After all, there are decidedly fewer FAA-sanctioned air traffic controllers on the job.

-Because of the stress involved, about 6 air traffic controller resign or retire every day.
+Because of the stress involved, about 6 air traffic controllers resign or retire every day.

 It takes 3 to 7 years to become an air traffic controller when accounting for higher education and on the job training.

 An air traffic controller can make $49,000 and up to $202,000.
 The median salary for an air traffic controller is about $138,000.

 If you’re willing to work long hours and be dedicated to your job, you could be a working millionaire in 5 years.

 How to Find Millionaire Jobs for You?

 I highly recommend that you read a book called The Millionaire Next Door.
 It a study of hundreds of millionaires and an examination of what it takes to gain financial security.